langchain-ai/langsmith-sdk/python/README.md

 ## 2. Log Traces

-You can log traces natively in your LangChain application or using a LangSmith RunTree.
+You can log traces natively using the LangSmith SDK or within your LangChain application.

 ### Logging Traces with LangChain